mnaziri1998/mnaziri1998/README.md

 ---

-Feel free to check out my [resume site](https://mnaziri1998.github.io/Manzoor-Resume-/) or connect with me through email.
+Feel free to connect with me through email.